BrianGichohi/Seoul-Bike-Sharing-Demand/README.md

 # Seoul-Bike-Sharing-Demand
-To determine the key factors affecting rental bike demand across the year (2017-2018)
+To determine the key factors affecting rental bike demand across the year in Seoul, Korea (2017-2018)